zdurr22/map-dispatch-to-props-readme/README.md

 The `addTodo` action creator returns an action object with a type of 'ADD_TODO' and a todo payload taken from our local state.
-Then we just need to update our `onHandleSubmit` method to use our action creator:
+Then we just need to update our `handleOnSubmit` method to use our action creator:

 ```javascript
   handleOnSubmit(event) {